chigkim/VOCR/readme.md

 3. Scan a window or use VOCursor.
 4. Press Command+Shift+Control+E.

-VOCR will ask GPT to analyze the image, identify different areas, and describe the contents of each area.
-You can then navigate the results using the navigation shortcuts,, Command+Control+Arrows.
+VOCR will ask GPT to analyze the image, identify various areas, and describe the contents of each.
+You can navigate the results using the shortcuts Command + Control + Arrows.

+Note: This feature is experimental and often produces inaccurate descriptions of locations and content.

 ## Global Shortcuts